zaiisao/Documentation/en/Recording/recording_java.md

 <tr><td><code>channelProfile</code></td>
 <td><p>Sets the channel mode:</p>
 <ul>
-<li>CHANNEL_PROFILE_COMMUNICATION: (Default) Communication mode.
+<li>0: (Default) Communication mode (CHANNEL_PROFILE_COMMUNICATION).
 This is used in one-on-one or group calls, where all users in the channel can talk freely.</li>
-<li>CHANNEL_PROFILE_LIVE_BROADCAST: Live broadcast.
+<li>1: Live broadcast (CHANNEL_PROFILE_LIVE_BROADCAST).
 The host sends and receives voice/video, while the audience only receives voice/video.
 Host and audience roles can be set by calling <code>setClientRole</code>. </li>
 </ul>
 </td>
 </tr>